Companies Registry: Non-Hong Kong company

 Checking of the existing name of other registered companies is also needed no matter the type of company to avoid being rejected.
 Two documents are required for registered non-Hong Kong company to change name, Form NN10 and a certified copy of any official document from the Government of Hong Kong.
 The fee of changing a non-Hong Kong company’s name is HKD$1425.
 Once the application is approved, the Certificate of Registration of Alteration of Name of Registered Non-Hong Kong Company will be issued by the Companies Registry.

 Registration of documents

-Annual Return and statutory documents are required for both non-Hong Kong and local companies to summit to the Companies Registry such as notice of appointment of receiver or manager, notice of mortgagee entering possession of property or notification of payment.
+Annual Return and statutory documents are required for both non-Hong Kong and local companies to submit to the Companies Registry such as notice of appointment of receiver or manager, notice of mortgagee entering possession of property or notification of payment.
 The fee of them varies from HKD$40 to HKD$4,800.